 Estimation is a strategy for determining approximate values of quantities, usually by referring to benchmarks or using referents, or for determining the reasonableness of calculated values.
-Students need to know how, when, and what strategy to use when estimating.
+When estimating, students need to know what strategy to use, when to use it, and how to use it.